 James Wood Farm

-On the Croydon Turnpike in Lebanon, N.H., the Wood Farm served as a stop on the Underground Railroad.
+On the Croydon Turnpike in Lebanon, N.H., just before the East Plainfield line, the Wood Farm served as a stop on the Underground Railroad.

 Wood’s involvement as the station keeper for New Hampshire’s Hillsborough County on the Underground Railroad had scant documentation.

 His journal from 1862, discovered by Steve Ristelli in a New Hampshire antique shop, uncovered additional details.

 On June 1, 1862, Wood noted: “A fugitive slave? come here abt 10 o”clock this eve to stay all night.
 I fixed him a bed in wool room,” according to Slavery & the Underground Railroad in New Hampshire, by Michelle Arnosky Sherburne.

 There is little additional information about the fugitives helped by Wood.
-Historians say the slight mention suggests that Wood did not consider the event to be particularly unusual, and he probably helped others passing through.
+Historians say the slight mention suggests that Wood did not consider the event to be particularly unusual.
+They say he probably helped others passing through.
 The Wood farm is not open to the public.